maggiechen615/CAPP30239_FA22/data/README.md

 4. Top30_Ind_Distribution: WSJ's ranking of top 30 sustainably managed companies

-Side note: A prototype of the final deliverable (by using Figma) can be viewed here[https://www.figma.com/file/9kceWL44Csf7rzqcMUfGVu/Data-Viz-Final-Project?node-id=0%3A1]
+Side note: A prototype of the final deliverable (by using Figma) can be viewed here: https://www.figma.com/file/9kceWL44Csf7rzqcMUfGVu/Data-Viz-Final-Project?node-id=0%3A1